Ryoka closed her eyes and knew she was happy. It was such a rare feeling she savored it.

 “I can think of several [Necromancers] powerful enough to command a small horde like that.
-Any one about Level 30 might manage to direct them in a general sense.
+Any one about Level 30 might manage to direct them in a general sense given time.
 But to have them leave without fighting or splintering off?”

 He began to count names off on his fingers.
 Ryoka wandered off – to pee, Erin suspected – while Pisces began to pontificate.